 Over the past 25 years, the world has seen a rise in the frequency of natural disasters in rich and poor countries alike.
 Today, there are more people at risk from natural hazards than ever, with those in developing countries particularly at risk.
 This essay series explores measures that have been taken, and could be taken, in order to improve responses to the threat or occurrence of natural disasters in the MENA and Indo-Pacific regions.
 Read more ...

 The Sendai Framework for Disaster Risk Reduction (SFDRR) is a 15-year (2015-2030) voluntary international agreement that is guiding global action and thinking on disaster risk reduction (DRR).
 The first major agreement of the post-2015 development agenda, the SFDRR strives for substantial reduction of disaster risk and losses in lives, livelihoods and health and in the economic, physical, social, cultural and environmental assets of persons, businesses, communities and countries.
-Ever since the adoption of the Sendai Framework, India has taken the lead in the implementation this framework, and this experience has many lessons to offer to other countries and regions.
+Ever since the adoption of the Sendai Framework, India has taken a lead in the implementation this framework, and this experience has many lessons to offer to other countries and regions.

 The Middle East region can imbibe some of the lessons from India’s experience in implementing the SFDRR to build the resilience of their own citizens and assets.
 The UN Office for Disaster Risk Reduction (UNISDR) classifies the Middle East and North Africa (MENA) as a single region with similar risk exposure and DRR challenges.
-According to the latest GFDRR, drought, flooding and earthquakes continue to threaten the economies and people of many Middle Eastern countries.
+According to the latest GFDRR, in the MENA region, drought, flooding and earthquakes continue to threaten the economies and people of many countries.
 While the number of natural disasters around the world has almost doubled since the 1980s, in MENA it has almost tripled.
 Water scarcity, climate change and rapid urbanization have aggravated the impact of natural hazards in a region where 3% of its surface area is home to 92% of the population.

 In June 2016, India became one of the first countries to launch its National Disaster Management Plan (NDMP).
 The uniqueness of this plan rests on the fact that it is totally aligned with the targets and priorities of the Sendai Framework.
 By launching this plan, India has also shown the way in the implementation of the Sendai Framework at the sub-national levels, which can be replicated by other countries across the world.
 Some of these lessons from India to the Middle East are given below.

 Perhaps the greatest lesson from the Indian experience of risk reduction is innovation in disaster risk governance.
 India’s NDMP is a shining example of this approach.
 Through the NDMP, the government of India is putting its efforts behind community strengthening and understanding of disaster risk through education and public information, investing in disaster resilient infrastructure and committing to improved disaster preparedness and building back better recovery, rehabilitation and reconstruction.
 Innovation in governance on these themes can be replicated by the countries of the Middle East as well.
-The Disaster Risk Reduction Road Map produced by the Andhra Pradesh state government is one such example of sub-national efforts.
-The UNDP's national program, "Enhancing Institutional and Community resilience to Disaster and Climate Change," is another example of the large spread of activities and locations.

 Another common area of interest for India and the Middle East is the challenge presented by extreme heat and heat waves.
 Due to climate change, heat waves are becoming more frequent and severe across the globe.
 For instance, the 2017 heat wave that swept across the Middle East caused an unprecedented rise in temperatures leading to a lot of human distress.
 India too has suffered from the debilitating impacts of heat waves but this experience has compelled it to take considerable strides in heat wave preparedness.
 Indian cities, such as Ahmedabad, have shown the way in heat wave preparedness through a successful four-pronged strategy which involves 1) public information campaigns about the risks of heat illnesses and preventive measures, 2) a warning system that maps out what actions various government agencies should take; 3) training of healthcare workers to respond better to heat illness; and 4) adapting the physical plan of the city to cope through mapping high-risk areas, making potable water easily accessible, and building temporary cooling spaces during periods of extreme heat.
-The collaborative work of the Indian Institute of Public Health and Natural Resources Defense Council with the Mahila Housing Trust and Ahmedebad Municipal Corporation can easily be a starting point for common action.

 A third area where India and the Middle East can work together to implement the mandate of the Sendai Framework is through reducing the exposure and vulnerability of children in their respective regions to the various risks faced by them.
 In India, children comprise almost 39% of the population.
 Over 29 million children continue to live in poverty in the Middle East.
 Poverty exacerbates the underlying vulnerability of children to the adverse impacts of disasters.
 Therefore, both India and Middle East should invest in protecting children from disasters and emergencies.
 Comprehensive School Safety and Security (CSSSP) is a robust way of achieving this outcome.
-The recent work of the Gujarat Institute of Disaster Management and the UN Children's Fund in 10 districts covering 200 schools is a good example of what common action can tackle and accomplish.

 Most importantly, India and Middle Eastern countries need to come together to jointly address the issue of distress migration caused by disasters, conflicts or other emergencies.
 Unstable governments, civil strife and natural disasters have proven to be a heady mix of calamitous events for the Middle East and spawned one of the greatest refugee crisis ever seen in the contemporary world.
 Internal migration in India is also picking up with the rise in urbanization.
 It is important for both these regions to enable the migrants of their respective regions to migrate with dignity in pursuit of opportunity and save them from the exigencies of distress migration.